White House Joins Bluesky, Trolls Trump Opponents

-In its inaugural post, the White House account offered a sizzle reel of the administration's memes, trolls and messages from President Donald Trump's nine months since returning to office.
-The post appeared aimed at tweaking liberals who aren't fans of the Republican president.
+In its inaugural post, the White House account offered a sizzle reel of the administration's memes, trolls, and messages from President Donald Trump's nine months since returning to office.
+The post appeared aimed at trolling liberals who aren't fans of the Republican president.

 "What's up, Bluesky?" the White House said in a message accompanying the video.
 "We thought you might've missed some of our greatest hits, so we put this together for you.
 Can't wait to spend more quality time together!"